Summary

 A billing address on your credit card is the address your credit card issuer associates with your account.
 While your billing address will often match your shipping address, they serve two different purposes.

-Here are the main differences between your shipping address and your billing address:
+The following are the main differences between your shipping address and your billing address:

-- Your shipping address is where you receive online orders, mail and packages.
+• Your shipping address is where you receive online orders, mail and packages.

-- Billing addresses are used by credit card issuers to send important information and verify the identity of the cardholder.
+• Issuers use billing addressesto send important information and verify the identity of the cardholder.

-- Also, billing addresses protect against identity theft when a merchant utilizes the Address Verification System (like when you input your ZIP code at a gas pump).
+• Billing addresses protect against identity theft when a merchant utilizes the Address Verification System (like when you input your ZIP code at a gas pump).

 How to check the billing address for a credit card

-First things first, if you’re getting your credit card statements in the mail, it’s safe to say your physical address is your billing address.
-You can confirm that by checking the payment stub version of your bill – your billing address should be there.
+If you’re getting your credit card statements in the mail, it’s safe to say your physical address is your billing address.
+You can confirm that by checking the payment stub version of your bill — your billing address should be there.

 Many credit cardholders, however, opt in for paperless billing.
-If that’s also the case for you, you can find your billing address on electronic statements you’re getting from your card’s issuer.
+If that’s the case for you, you can find your billing address on electronic statements you’re getting from your card’s issuer.
 Alternatively, you can often find your mailing address by logging into your online banking account and checking your personal information.
 Some credit card issuer apps have virtual assistants that can guide you to the right place.

 When all else fails, you can always contact your issuer’s customer support.
-Sometimes you’ll be able to get your address through the automated voice system when you’re calling your bank, other times you might have to speak to a representative.
+Sometimes you’ll be able to get your address through the automated voice system when you’re calling your bank; other times you might have to speak to a representative.

 How to change your billing address